 What Should I Do With My Unused or Expired Medication(s)?

-Expired medications may be disposed safely at the following location:
+Unused and expired medications may be disposed safely at the following location:

 Greenfield Law Enforcement Center